 AASB 9 Financial instruments:

-AASB 9 replaces the existing guidance in AASB 139 Financial Instruments: Recognition and Measurement.
-AASB 9 includes revised guidance on the classification and measurement of financial instruments, including a new expected credit loss model for calculating impairment on financial assets and the new general hedge accounting requirements.
-It also carries forward the guidance on recognition and de recognition on financial instruments from AASB 139.
+AASB 9 replaces AASB 139 Financial Instruments: Recognition and Measurement.
+It makes major changes to the previous guidance on the classification and measurement of financial assets and introduces an 'expected credit loss' model for calculating impairment on financial assets.